cs-education/sysbuild/README.md

 [Deploying](#deploying) below).
 The following repositories are used for deployment:

 * [cs-education/sys-staging](https://github.com/cs-education/sys-staging) - Staging deployment for the project, used
-  for testing before deploying to production.
+  for testing before deploying to production

 * [cs-education/sys](https://github.com/cs-education/sys) - Production deployment for the project